MRdep/OSIPI_CAPLEX/docs/index.md

 ## Contributing to CAPLEX

 CAPLEX is open-source and designed to be extendable.
 If you disagree with the definition provided for a particular quantity, model, or process, please submit a change request which will be reviewed by OSIPI.
-Anyone can propose changes to CAPLEX via the following mechanism:

-1. Forking the CAPLEX Github repository: https://github.com/OSIPI/OSIPI_CAPLEX and submit a pull request.
-Detailed instructions for those new to git and Github can be found in the "how to contribute" page and in the README.md.
+Anyone can propose changes to CAPLEX by forking the CAPLEX Github repository: https://github.com/OSIPI/OSIPI_CAPLEX, then submitting a pull request.
+If you would like to contribute generally, please see the list of open Issues.
+Detailed instructions on how to contribute for those new to git and Github can be found in the "how to contribute" page and in the README.md.
 Additionally, a tutorial on how to contribute can be found [here](contributionTutorial.md).